dojo/dojo.io/site/source/cookbook/rendering/access-raw-dom-node.md

 The `getStyle` function does the following:

 * Extends from `'@dojo/widget-core/meta/Base'` which provides access to DOM node utility functions
+  - Tip: 'meta' is a Dojo 2 term which refers to accessing additional information about a widget which is typically only available through the rendered DOM element
 * Retrieves a DOM node based on the passed in key
 * Extracts the computed style of the selected DOM node